 Family scapegoating dynamics live on in your sisters, but you have broken the chain.
 Good for you for having the insight, strength and self preservation instincts to be able to do this.
 You are setting a positive example to yourself and your family about healthy boundaries, even if they don’t seem able or willing to see that.

 In terms of what else might help at this stage in your life, it depends on what you mean by “help”.
 Do you need emotional support to heal and find greater peace of mind?
 A sense of completion?
 Help figuring out how to approach family?
+Help to recover from being the family scapegoat?
 If so, these issues can certainly be addressed in therapy.
 Feel free to get in touch with me should you wish to pursue counseling.
 In the meantime, I wish you all the best 🙂 Glynis

 Suspect you are the Family Scapegoat?
 Want to learn more and to start healing?
 Read More Here

 Need help dealing with family scapegoating or narcissistic abuse?
 Request a Counseling Appointment with Glynis Sherwood

 Counseling and Therapy is available by Video around the world.

 Glynis Sherwood – MEd is a Counseling Therapist specializing in recovery from Childhood Abuse and Neglect, Family Scapegoating, Chronic Anxiety and Grief, Relationship Problems, and Love Addiction.

 Join My Email List & Download Your Free EBook: